 Despite limited information about the disease, MCS is considered a valid condition for workmen's compensation claims, liability, tort, and regulatory actions.

 MCS appears to be most common among patients who are 30-50 years old.
-There are currently no available statistics on the number of patients who may have MCS.
 According to the U.S. Environmental Protection Agency (EPA), about one-third of individuals who work inside buildings claim to be sensitive to one or more common chemicals.

-Since little is known about MCS, there is currently no specific treatment for the condition.
+Since little is known about MCS, specific treatments are unknown.
 However, symptoms generally subside once the patient avoids exposure to known chemical irritants.
 Patients can minimize exposure by purchasing hypoallergenic products.
 Patients who have sick building syndrome should talk to their colleagues and/or bosses to find ways to improve ventilation in the building.

 Allergen, allergic, allergic reaction, allergic response, annoyance reactions, anxiety, carbon monoxide, cigarette smoke, chemical irritants, chemical spill, chemicals, chlorine, depression, depressive disorder, formaldehyde, hypersensitive, hypersensitivity, immune hypersensitivity, indoor allergens, intoxication syndrome, irritational syndrome, limbic system, pollutants, TILT, toxic-induced loss of tolerance, toxins.

 Annoyance reactions: Annoyance reactions occur when the patient is overly sensitive to unpleasant odors.
 Some patients are born with this sensitivity, while others become sensitive after they develop an infection, abuse tobacco, overuse nasal decongestants, or after the lining of the nose becomes inflamed.